-With Orsy, I can see with her shoulder blades, she wings a little bit so I would probably have to need to work on her scapular muscles in her exercise program.
+With Orsy, I can see she wings a little with her shoulder blades, so I would probably need to work on her scapular muscles in her exercise program.

 #8 – Mid Back Curve is Normal

-Now looking at the thoracic spine (mid back), I want that mid back curve to be normal, so I don’t want it to arch down or I don’t want it to round out.
-I want it to be normal for her.
+Now looking at the thoracic spine (mid-back), I want that mid-back curve to be standard, so I don’t want it to arch down, or I don’t want it to round out.
+I want it to be expected of her.

 #9 – Normal Curve in the Lower Back

-The next thing that I am looking at is that low back area (lumbar spine).
-I don’t want it to be over arched.
-I don’t want it to be rounded out.
-I want it to be normal for her.
+Next, I am looking at the low back area (lumbar spine).
+I don’t want it to be over-arched, and I don’t enjoy being rounded out.
+I want it to be expected of her.